Mdou Moctar Album Reviews

 2019, 8.5/10

-2019’s Ilana (The Creator) is Moctar’s fifth album, but his first to feature a full band.
-It’s surprising he’d never recorded with a band before, as his searing electric guitar is clearly suited to a rock setting.
 Moctar addresses both politics and spirituality on Ilana (The Creator).
 The lyrics of the title track translate as “Our heritage is taken by the people of France / Occupying the valley of our ancestors” – Moctar has criticised France’s exploitation of Niger in interviews, noting that France has prospered from Niger’s uranium, while many parts of Niger remain impoverished.
 Music was a frowned upon occupation for someone with Moctar’s conservative Muslim upbringing, but he’s won over local religious leaders with his songs of respect, honour, and tradition.

 Moctar’s main selling point is his scintillating lead guitar.
-He plays left-handed on a Fender, mixing desert blues and western influences like Prince and Eddie Van Halen into a psychedelic stew.
+He plays left-handed on a Fender, mixing desert blues and Western influences like Prince and Eddie Van Halen into a psychedelic stew.
 Moctar’s guitar shines on the centrepiece song from Ilana, the heavy riffing of ‘Tarhatazed’.
 Ilana isn’t all epic rock jams – Moctar also excels in mellow territory.
 ‘Anna’ still has a psychedelic flavour, but it’s accompanied by a gentler groove.

-In an era where mainstream rock music has often felt predictable and stale, Moctar might just be the guitar hero that you didn’t know you needed.
+In an era where mainstream rock music has often felt predictable and stale, Moctar might just be the guitar hero you didn’t know you needed.

 Afrique Victime